Android HIV: A Study of Repackaging Malware for Evading Machine-Learning Detection: Conclusion and Future Work

 Recent studies in adversarial machine learning and computer security have shown that, due to its weakness in battling against adversarial examples, machine learning could be a potential weak point of a security system \cite{BM2006,BM2010,WW2018}.
 This vulnerability may further result in the compromise of the overall security system.
 The underlying reason is that machine learning techniques are not originally designed to cope with intelligent and adaptive adversaries, who can manipulate input data to mislead the learning system.

 The goal of this work has been, more specifically, to show that adversarial examples can be very effective to Android malware detectors.
 To this end, we first introduced a DNN based substitute model to calculate optimal perturbations that also comply with the APK feature interdependence.
 We next developed an automated tool to implement the perturbations onto the source files (\textit{e.g.}, smali code) of a targeted malware sample.
-According to the evaluation results, the Android malware detection rates decreased from $96\%$ to $1\%$ in MaMaDroid (\textit{i.e.}, a typical detector that uses semantic features).
+According to the evaluation results, the Android malware detection rates decreased from $96\%$ to $0\%$ in MaMaDroid (\textit{i.e.}, a typical detector that uses semantic features).
 We also tested Drebin (\textit{i.e.}, a typical detector that uses syntactic features but also collects some features from classes.dex).
-We found Drebin's detection rates decreased from $97\%$ to $1\%$.
+We found Drebin's detection rates decreased from $97\%$ to $0\%$.
 To the best of our knowledge, our work is the first one to overcome the challenge of targeting recent Android malware detectors, which mainly collect semantic features from APK's `\texttt{classes.dex}' rather than syntactic features from `\texttt{AndroidManifest.xml}'.

 Our future work will focus on two areas: defence mechanisms against such attacks and attack modifications to cope with such mechanisms.
-For this paper, we only present in Section \ref{SubS.DefenceMethods} a brief discussion about the feasibility of a white-list filtering and an ensemble defence method.
-We further explored the countermeasures to those potential defending schemes.
+For this paper, we only present in Section \ref{SubS.DefenceMethods} a brief discussion about the feasibility and effectiveness of an adversarial training and an ensemble learning defending method.
 In the next stage, we plan to continue the in depth analysis of various defence mechanisms.
-We can divide future work into two subgroups: 1) detection of adversarial examples, and 2) making the detectors resistant to adversarial attacks.
 We will also compare between the effectiveness of different substitute models' architectures.